 (esport-playing group)

 In the follow-up year, all esports-playing participants had gone through major changes in their gaming habits.
-While they all kept playing actively and regularly (in terms of time), the titles and how they played had changed.
+While they all kept playing actively and regularly, the titles and how they played had changed.
 In the contexts of the participants’ gaming histories, these changes reflect an ongoing evolution of gaming identities that remain highly relevant for the participants but may also change over time.

 Heikki works in the construction industry.
 Some weeks after our first interview, he had a physical accident that resulted in a half-year sick leave.
 He was unable to leave home, for which the old habit of competitive PlayerUnkown’s Battegrounds [PUBG] in the evening transformed into long gaming days from mornings to the afternoon.
 Soon after, however, Heikki lost his years-long interest in PUBG and moved to an entirely different game, New World, which is an online roleplaying game.
-He had never played such genre before.
+He had never played the genre before.

-New people, new world … it was a completely new experience to me.
+It was a completely new experience to me.
 But it was about playing together, doing things together.
 That’s what I’ve always liked, and while doing that, being able to rant about world events and everything else—that game had all the right pieces [with] that social life around it.

 Locked down in his home, New World became a literal new world for Heikki who suddenly did not have access to any of his regular activities or interests.
 As he gradually integrated to the communities and routines of the roleplaying game, his competitive motivation—which had been strongly present in PUBG—gradually vanished and was replaced by less goal-oriented social enterprises.
-Nevertheless, it remained important for him to distinguish between the “friendly interactions” that took place in New World and “actual friends” who he knew personally from everyday interactions.
+It remained important for him to distinguish between the “friendly interactions” that took place in New World and “actual friends” who he knew personally from everyday interactions.

 Those whom I play with; they’re pseudonyms, buddies [sic].
 A friend is someone who visits me and comes to see me here at home.
 My friends remain the same, but yeah, I got plenty of new buddies [from New World]

 As rapidly as Heikki had started his new gaming phase, he also moved away from it.
-Right after the sick leave was over, he quit his job (it was calculated) and New World too.
-At the time of the follow-up interview—a couple of months after quitting both the above—he told not having played henceforth because of having reached a “cap” that was typical for him.
+Right after the sick leave was over, he quit his job (he had been planning it a long time ago due to previous disagreements with superiors) and New World too.
+At the time of the follow-up interview—a couple of months after quitting both the above—he told not having had played henceforth because of reaching a “cap” that was typical for him.

 It seems I played some 2500 hours of New World.
 Usually, I get tired of the games around 3000 hours.
 So, this is quite normal for me, getting tired after 2000 hours … I don’t know what the next title [will be] but I know that I’ll play driving games meanwhile.
 [I] don’t invest in them in the same way, but they’ll stay with me as long as my legs work.